-SOWING: Sow 3-4 times every 2-3 weeks early in season for continuous flower/pod production.
-Direct seed (recommended) — Sow in early spring when soil temperatures reach 60°F (16°C).
+SOWING: Direct seed (recommended) - Sow 3-4 times every 2-3 weeks early in season for continuous flower/pod production.
 Fall sow where winters are mild.
-Cover lightly with soil as light is required for germination.
-Transplant — Sow 4-6 weeks before last frost.
+Transplant - Sow 4-6 weeks before planting out.
+Cover seeds very lightly with soil as light is required for germination.
 Plants are sensitive to root disturbance.

 LIGHT PREFERENCE: Sun.

 HARVEST: Fresh - Buds fully colored or pods have begun to develop.
 Dried - Seed pods firm.

 USES: Excellent cut or dried flower.
 Border plants.